 The History of Ambleside

-The name Ambleside comes from the Ambleside housing area built in the 1900s off of the Springwater Trail, Johnson Creek by the brick plant on Hogan.
-One of the streets was called Ambleside.
+The name Ambleside comes from the Ambleside Summer Homes built in the 1900s off of Johnson Creek by the brick plant on Hogan.
+The name Ambleside was borrowed from a village in England’s Lake District, which attracted artists, poets, and others to enjoy the area’s natural beauty.
+Ambleside was unique in Oregon as a summer residential garden enclave.

-People from the Portland used the Ambleside housing area for summer homes.
+It served as a retreat for prominent city leaders from Portland as summer cottages.
 They would take the train from Portland to Gresham.
 There was an Ambleside train stop, along with a Gresham Station train stop.

 There were 10 homes total over the course of 100 years.
 Some were sold, some became dilapitated, paved streets were added — development happened.
 Johnson Creek frequently flooded and eventually these homes were either sold to Metro, or torn down.